Mastercard/bundle-client-reference-app/README.md

     | `/users` | POST | [BundleUser](docs/BundleUser.md) | [BundleUserResponse](docs/BundleUserResponse.md) |

 > Case 2: [View Enrolled Products](https://developer.mastercard.com/consumer-management/documentation/use-cases/#view-enrolled-products) to Retrieve user’s enrolled products
-  - The Consumer Product Enrollment API allows you to retrieve the product’s details for a specific User ID passed in the request.
+  - Provides read-only view into the enrolled products of a given user.
+This operation is used to confirm enrollment status in concert with the POST enrollments and PATCH updates.

     | URL | Method | Request | Response |
     | :-- | :----- | :------ | :------- |
     | `/users/{userid}` | GET | NA | [BundleUserResponse](docs/BundleUserResponse.md) |

-> Case 3: [Update User](https://developer.mastercard.com/consumer-management/documentation/use-cases/#update-user) to update user information across products.
+> Case 3: [Add Product](https://developer.mastercard.com/consumer-management/documentation/use-cases/#add-product) to add products for a user.

-  - The Consumer Product Enrollment API allows to update user personal information for a specific user passed in the API Endpoint.
+  - Adds product enrollment for the user.
+This operation occurs only after the initial user enrollment (POST) and applies to solution journeys that gradually add product capabilities as the user incrementally interacts with the solution.
   - For field level information, refer to model classes.

     | URL | Method | Request | Response |
     | :-- | :----- | :------ | :------- |
     | `/users/{userid}/patch` | POST | [BundleUserPatch](docs/BundleUserPatch.md) | [BundleUserResponse](docs/BundleUserResponse.md) |

- > Case 4: [Add Product](https://developer.mastercard.com/consumer-management/documentation/use-cases/#add-product) to add products for a user.
+> Case 4: [Update User](https://developer.mastercard.com/consumer-management/documentation/use-cases/#update-user) to update user information across products.

-  - The Consumer Product Enrollment API allows to add Products for a specific user passed in the API Endpoint.
+  - Updates user information across products.
+This operation is called when a user’s personal information is refreshed as part of a profile update.
   - For field level information, refer to model classes.

     | URL | Method | Request | Response |